 This is an example of being aware of a threat and giving a kid the mindset needed to practice good situational awareness but having a plan if the use of force is necessary.

+Even something as innocent as a bumper sticker can increase your vulnerability.
 People give a lot of information away on the backs of their cars.
 Even if a bumper sticker is just cute, it still says something about the person driving the car.
 The worst culprits for this are bumper stickers from schools and the stick-figure window stickers that tell everyone how many people and pets are in a home.
 Sometimes the figures also show what the adults in the house do for a living.
 It’s good to be proud of your family, but you don’t need to advertise this info on your car.

 I’m a member of quite a few online preparedness groups.
 I once asked the women in a large group what they were taught in terms of self-defense and situational awareness when they were young.
 I also asked their ages to get an idea of how it varied by generation.